wnka/pdp80-blog/content/posts/final-fight-fix.md

 ![img](/images/IMG_1169.jpg)
 ![img](/images/IMG_1173.jpg)

 It only took me about **seven years** to get around to fixing this.
 Once I sat down to do it, it only took about an hour.
-I gotta say that I felt pretty **COOL** after fixing this, and for a fleeting moment though about going and buying *broken* arcade boards on eBay to see if I could fix them, but I don't believe I'll be doing *that!*
+I gotta say that I felt pretty **COOL** after fixing this, and for a fleeting moment thought about going and buying *broken* arcade boards on eBay to see if I could fix them, but I don't believe I'll be doing *that!*